-I can’t believe I was always too scared to make soufflé.
+I can’t believe I was always too scared to make cheese soufflé.
 Take it from me: if you’re comfortable making sponge cake, you’ll have no problem making soufflé.
-I decided to go tres French for Disney Dinners: Beauty and the Beast with some of my favorite French ingredients: gruyere, parmesan, and herbes de provence.
+I decided to go full French for Disney Dinners: Beauty and the Beast with some of my favorite French ingredients: gruyere, parmesan, and herbes de provence.

-Do yourself a favor and use THREE bowls to separate the eggs: one for yolks, one for whites, and one small bowl for each individual egg white.
-You can’t have a drop of yolk in the egg whites or they won’t thicken properly.
 To avoid ruining your otherwise perfect egg whites, separate each egg over a small bowl, toss the yolk in a medium bowl, and add the egg white to the larger bowl.
 Repeat with the next four eggs.
 That way if you get yolk into the egg whites, you’ve only wasted one egg.

 Serves 6